snetgh/School-Management-System/README.md

 # School-Management-System

-An online system to manage school
+An online system to manage schools

 Developers